 sudo systemctl start jenkins sudo systemctl enable jenkins

-You can check the status of Jenkins service using the following command.
+You can check the status of the Jenkins service using the following command.

 sudo systemctl status jenkins

 Step 7: Now you will be able to access the Jenkins server on port 8080 using the IP address as shown below.

 Step 8: As you can see in the above image, you need to provide the administrative password.
 You can get the password using the following command.